Best Broadway Shows for Kids and Families

 Harry Potter and the Cursed Child

 Magical is the word that best describes this two-part, five-hour stage saga, an eye-popping sequel to J. K. Rowling's Harry Potter book series.
 In The Cursed Child, the boy who lived has become a middle-aged dad to a young wizard who's sick of living in his father's shadow.
 While the show is a must for fans of all ages, even those unfamiliar with the stories will fall under its spell.
-I admit, I haven't read any of the books or seen any of the movies, and yet I was as enthralled as my much more Potter-versed child.
 The play stands on its own as a self-contained tale (though there are plenty of references throughout that elicit gasps from those in the know), and with separate story lines for the kids and the parents, it's relatable to all ages.
 Plus, some of the illusions will have you rubbing your eyes and scratching your head, wondering, how did they do that?!
 Hopefully a little magic will help you to get your hands on tickets.
 Tip: TodayTix holds a lottery for 40 tickets for just $40 ($20 per part) for every performance for the following week.
 Submit your entry from Monday at 12:01am to Friday at 1pm.
 Recommended for 10 and up, but if your kids are old enough to have read the books, they'll be fine.

 Based on the hit movie of the same name, Disney's Frozen is melting hearts at the St. James Theatre.
 Photo by Deen van Meer